Tale About the Lost Time: Plot

-The cuckoo agrees to help Petya back to his former state and explains to him that it is merely necessary to turn the hour hand on the wizard's watch back three times, while chanting the spell.
+The cuckoo agrees to help Petya back to his former state and explains to him that all he needs to do is merely turn the hour hand on the wizards' watch back three times, while chanting the spell.
 The spell will be broken, and the wizards will disappear.
 This should be done before sunset, but after this it will be impossible to remove the spell.
-Petya learns from the cuckoo that two girls and one boy who turned into old people, and if Petya turns the arrow without their presence, he will turn into a boy, but they will never return to their proper ages.
+Petya learns from the cuckoo that two girls and one boy have also been turned into old people, and if Petya turns the arrow without their presence, he will turn into a boy, but they will never return to their proper ages.
 Petya decides to first find the children, and then break the spell.

 While the wizards are making dirty tricks, Petya and Druzhok look for and find the transformed children.
 The wizards realize that their spell is over and hurry home, trying to overtake the old men and hide the clock.
 A pursuit commences.
 All arrive almost simultaneously to the house of magicians.
 But Petya and the other enchanted children remove the spell and become children again, and the wizards disappear, and they all lived happily ever after.

 The film plot is harder than the book (book is even shorter that The Nutcracker and the Mouse King and has only 3 mages/children) and short film.